When should you consider redesigning your website?

 It should be noted that redesigning is not a task to be taken lightly.
 This video will help you prepare an effective redesign for your website.

-Awebsite that doesn't evolve with your business quickly becomes an obstacle to conversion.
-Outdated graphics, outdated content, poorly structured web pages... all of this conveys an unprofessional brand image.
-A graphic redesign can restore meaning and consistency to your digital communications: a new design, a revamped home page, in-depth work on UX mock-ups, templates, and overall usability.
+A website that does not evolve with your business quickly becomes an obstacle to conversion.
+Outdated graphics, outdated content, poorly organized web pages... all of this conveys an unprofessional brand image.
+A graphic redesign can restore meaning and consistency to your digital communication: a new design, a redesigned home page, in-depth work on UX mock-ups, templates, and overall usability.

 In collaboration with a digital agency or an experienced freelancer, this work focuses on your visual identity, the structure of your website pages, and your business objectives.
-It is also a good time to rethink content management, existing plugins, URLs, and the redirection strategy.
+It's also a good time to rethink content management, existing plugins, URLs, and your redirection strategy.

 Concrete signs that it's time to take action

-1. You are not converting as much as you used to
+1. You are no longer converting as much as before

-A dropin leads, sales, or contacts can be caused by an outdated user experience, unclear paths, or outdated content.
-Redesigning the conversion model with new landing pages, better integrated calls to action, attractive web design, and a better understanding of the funnel can revitalize the whole process.
+A drop in leads, sales, or contacts can be caused by an outdated user experience, confusing navigation, or outdated content.
+Redesigning the conversion model with new landing pages, better-integrated calls to action, attractive web design, and a better understanding of the funnel can revitalize the whole thing.
 It can also significantly improve your bounce rate and conversion rate.

-Compareyour website to the leaders in your industry: website design, clarity, features, SEO, etc. If you're falling behind, it's often more effective to completely redesign your website than to tinker with it.
-This allows you to relaunch your web project with a fresh perspective, review the layout, and reintegrate each page into an overall web marketing strategy.
+Compare your site to the leaders in your industry: site design, clarity, features, SEO, etc. If you've fallen behind, it's often more effective to completely redesign than to tinker with it.
+This allows you to relaunch a web project with a fresh perspective, review the layout, and reintegrate each page into an overall web marketing strategy.

 Does this topic interest you?
-Two articles will help you delve deeper into the assessment:
+Two articles will help you take your assessment further:

 Top 5 signs that your website is outdated